fleetdm/fleet/docs/REST API/rest-api.md

 #### Get host by device token

-Returns information about the host specified by `token`.
+Returns a subset of information about the host specified by `token`.
+To get all information about a host, use the "Get host" endpoint [here](#get-host).

 This is the API route used by the **My device** page in Fleet desktop to display information about the host to the end user.

 `GET /api/v1/fleet/device/{token}`